The deadline for this grant program has passed.

 Each applicant of the block-booked tour will be required to submit an online application and signed letter of intent or contract for the artist/company.
-The panel will review each application and determine whether to support the entire tour (rather than individual engagements).
+The panel will review each application and determine whether to support the entire tour.
 All of the Regional Touring guidelines and narrative instructions apply.

 In addition to each presenter submitting an eligible and complete Regional Touring: Block-Booked Tour application, each Block-Book consortium must also follow these instructions.
 The team of presenters must select a lead presenter.
 The lead presenter is required to submit online the Participating Presenters List as part of their application, and upload the artist/company materials and artist/company work sample for the team.

 Each Regional Touring: Block-Booked Tour applicant is required to submit online the following:

 - Letter of intent or contract between the artist and the presenting organization stating the services (including the educational component), date(s) and fee (signed by both parties)

 - Supplemental document (optional)